Fennel and Celery Salad

 Ingredients

-• 6 DOLE celery heart stalks about 1 1/2 cups
+• 6 celery heart stalks, about 1 ½ cups

-• 1 medium fennel bulb trimmed (about 1 cup)
+• 1 medium fennel bulb, trimmed (about 1 cup)

-• 4 Medjool dates pitted and chopped
+• 4 medjool dates, pitted and chopped

-• 1/2 cup raw almonds
+• ½ cup raw almonds

-• 1 Tablespoon fresh parsley chopped
+• 1 Tablespoon fresh parsley, chopped

-• 1 lemon juiced
+• 1 lemon, juiced

-• 1/2 teaspoon sea salt
+• ½ teaspoon sea salt, or kosher salt

-• 1/4 teaspoon pepper
+• ¼ teaspoon pepper

-• 1/4 teaspoon crushed red pepper optional
+• ¼ teaspoon crushed red pepper, optional

-• 1 oz Parmesan-Reggiano shaved
+• 1 oz Parmesan-Reggiano, shaved

 Instructions

-• Preheat oven to 350°.
-Place almonds on a baking sheet and toast for about 8-10 minutes.
+• Preheat oven to 350°F. Place almonds on a baking sheet and toast for about 8-10 minutes.
 Almonds will turn golden brown.
 Remove from oven and allow the almonds to cool before coarsely chopping.

 • Add the celery, fennel, dates, almonds, lemon juice and parsley into a medium sized bowl.
 Add salt, pepper and crushed red pepper.
+Drizzle on olive oil, add shaved Parmesan and gently toss.
+Serve and enjoy!

 Notes